alifar76/biological-convergence/README.md

 # biological-convergence
 This is a work in progress.
+The idea is simple: develop a machine-learning pipeline based on the principle of [stacking](http://mlwave.com/kaggle-ensembling-guide/) that can work count data as generated via high-throughput platforms in biological sciences.

 Background
 ------